Latest SeedProd News

 After connecting your email list to your registration page, you can configure a few more settings.
 To see them, click the Page Settings tab at the top of your screen.

-sign up page settings
+SeedProd sign up page settings panel in WordPress

-You can learn all about domain mapping for landing pages in our step-by-step guide: How to Point a WordPress Landing Page to a Different Domain.
+The Custom Domain section lets you connect your landing page to any domain name without installing WordPress on it.
+You can learn all about this in our guide: How to Point a WordPress Landing Page to a Different Domain.

 When you’ve customized your sign up page settings, remember to click the Save button.